nipype/pydra/new-docs/source/index.rst

 Pydra
 =====

-Pydra is a lightweight, Python 3.11+ dataflow engine for computational graph construction, manipulation, and distributed execution.
-Designed as a successor to Nipype_, Pydra is a general-purpose engine that supports analytics in any scientific domain.
+Pydra is a lightweight Python dataflow engine for scientific analysis.
+Although designed as a successor to Nipype_, Pydra is supports analytics in any domain.
-Pydra helps build reproducible, scalable, reusable scientific workflows that combine Python functions and shell commands.
+Pydra helps build reproducible, scalable, reusable workflows that link processing tasks implemented in Python or shell commands to be executed on distributed compute platforms.

-The power of Pydra lies in ease of constructing workflows, containing complex multiparameter map-reduce operations, in Python code and the use of a global cache (see :ref:`Design philosophy` for the rationale behind its design).
+The power of Pydra lies in ease of constructing workflows containing complex multiparameter map-reduce operations in Python code (see :ref:`Design philosophy` for the rationale behind its design).

-**Key features**:
+**Key features:**

 * Combine diverse tasks (`Python functions <./tutorial/3-python.html>`__ or `shell commands <./tutorial/4-shell.html>`__) into coherent `workflows <./tutorial/5-workflow.html>`__
-* Map-reduce like semantics (see :ref:`Splitting and combining`)
+* Concurrent execution on `choice of computing platform (e.g. workstation, SLURM, SGE, Dask, etc...) <./tutorial/2-advanced-execution.html#Workers>`__
 * Dynamic workflow construction using Python code (see :ref:`Dynamic construction`)
-* Modular backends for deployment on different execution platforms (e.g. cloud, HPC, etc...) (see `Execution options <./tutorial/2-advanced-execution.html>`__)
-* Support for the execution of tasks in containerized environments (see :ref:`Software environments`)
+* Map-reduce-like semantics (see :ref:`Splitting and combining`)
 * Global caching to reduce recomputation (see :ref:`Caches and hashes`)
+* Tasks can be executed in separate software environments, e.g. containers (see :ref:`Software environments`)
-* Support for strong type-checking, including file types, at workflow construction time (see :ref:`Typing and file-formats`)
+* Strong type-checking, including file types, before execution (see :ref:`Typing and file-formats`)

 Installation